 We empower people and communities.
 We show the reality of the roads they use and highlight the experiences of road victims and their loved ones who have been affected by crashes.
 We speak up on decisions that affect road safety.

 We amplify data, evidence, and best practices from around the world and we collect ground-level data and evidence that show the impact of safe and unsafe roads on people and communities.
+We make sure that elected officials are aware of the benefits and positive impacts of community safety programs.

 We keep road safety on the agenda until every person is guaranteed — through commitment and action — their right to safe mobility.
 We monitor progress and put a spotlight on action and inaction.